Carrie Fisher In ‘Star Wars’: Film’s Producers Confirm That The Late Actress Will Not Appear In Episode IX?

 — Hollywood Reporter (@THR) December 27, 2016

-Do you think we will see Carrie Fisher in Star Wars ever again?
+Do you think we will see Carrie Fisher in Star Wars again?

 [Featured Image by Jason Merritt/Getty Images]